 - Bacteriuria typically resolves spontaneously in healthy, nonpregnant women without any side effects.

-- Women with asymptomatic bacteriuria may progress to symptomatic UTI in the future more often than women with no bacteriuria.
+- Women with asymptomatic bacteriuria are more likely to develop future UTIs than women with no bacteriuria.

 - Etiology: E. coli is the most common causative organism.

 - Risk factors

 - Treatment is recommended in:

 - Urethritis with sexually transmitted infections (e.g., Neisseria gonorrhoeae, Chlamydia trachomatis), Candida, or irritants

 - Drug-induced cystitis (e.g., cyclophosphamide, NSAIDs) or radiation-induced cystitis

 - Structural abnormalities of the urethra (e.g., diverticula, strictures)